 A TWT STA may wake to receive Beacons, but is not required to do so.

-An AP should include a Partial Timestamp field in at least one frame transmitted to a TWT STA during an unannounced TWT for that STA.
+An AP should include a Pentapartial Timestamp field or a Tetrapartial Timestamp field or a Timestamp field in at least one frame transmitted to a TWT STA during an unannounced TWT for that STA.

 9.32f.2 Explicit TWT operation

-An AP that receives a frame from a TWT STA for an Explicit TWT shall respond to the STA with a frame that contains a Next TWT field (e.g. BAT, TACK, STACK) if it has not already transmitted a Next TWT field to the STA within this TWT SP.
+An AP that receives a frame from a TWT STA during an Explicit TWT SP shall respond to the STA with a frame that contains a Next TWT field (e.g. BAT, TACK, STACK) if it has not already transmitted a Next TWT field to the STA within this TWT SP.
 If the AP has already transmitted a Next TWT field to the STA within this TWT SP, the AP may respond to the STA with a frame that contains a Next TWT field.
+When present in the response frame, the Next TWT field shall contain the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame.

 A TWT STA awake for an Explicit TWT SP shall not transition to doze state until it has received a Next TWT field from the AP and has been in the awake state for at least Adjusted Minimum Wake Duration time from the TWT SP start time as identified by the TWT STA or has received an EOSP field with a value of 1.
 If more than one Next TWT field is received from the AP during a TWT SP, the STA shall discard all but the most recently received value.
-If no Next TWT field is received from the AP during the TWT SP, the STA may transmit a frame following the end of the TWT SP when not otherwise prohibited from transmitting, which solicits a response that contains a Next TWT value.
+If no Next TWT field is received from the AP during the TWT SP, then following the end of the TWT SP when not otherwise prohibited from transmitting, the STA may transmit any frame that is addressed to the AP , to solicit a response that contains a Next TWT value.
+If such a STA has transmitted a frame soliciting a response that contains a Next TWT value and the STA is in a Power Save mode, the STA shall remain in the awake state following the transmisison until it receives the expected response from the AP.
+The AP shall assume that the TWT STA is in the doze state if the TWT SP has ended, the TWT STA is in a Power Save mode and the AP has not received a frame from the TWT STA that solicits a response that contains a Next TWT value.
+If the AP receives a frame from the TWT STA that solicits a response that contains a Next TWT value, the AP shall queue for transmission, the appropriate response frame with a Next TWT value and assume that the STA is in the awake state until the AP has transmitted the response frame.

 9.32f.3 Implicit TWT operation